 Obliterator was in production at Lothlorien with Chris Caress (Coder of Bosconian) and Lee Cawley (Graphics man for Motos and Bosconian).
 This was at a time when Lothlorien was on its last legs and production became an uncertainty as staff were not paid.
 In particular, Lee was not paid and started working at home at one point.

-The game was essentially finished and was a very faithful conversion, featuring almost nigh perfect porting of the main character, and only some comprimises had to be made to the squeezing in of the enemies.
-Overall a solid conversion.
-According to Lee, the game was only needing a few minor tweaks.
+None of the enemy logic was in place, but Lee had got all the artwork complete and animations working.
+There was also music, but no sound effects.
+So overall, it was almost finished and was shaping up to be a very faithful conversion, featuring almost nigh perfect porting of the main character, and only some compromises had to be made to the squeezing in of the enemies.

-Sadly, as Lothlorien went downwards, they got rid of Lee to try and save the business and the game was supposidly going to make it out.. though it never did.
+Sadly, as Lothlorien went downwards, they got rid of Lee to try and save the business and the game was supposedly going to make it out.. though it never did.

-15 years down the line, and Lee has now dug out his old disks in the hope of finding more of this enigmatic conversion.
-We may not find a full version of the game just yet, though we could soon be seeing some of the ingame graphics and sprites, and maybe (just maybe) something playable by the off chance.
-Currently Lee has found the loading screen, which for the first time can be seen in the shots page.
-This is the first and merest of glimpses you will see of Obliterator at the moment.
-This was also found on an old CNet disk, so you can check out the real thing.
+15 years after the cancellation, Lee dug out his old disks in the hope of finding more of this enigmatic conversion.
+He found the loading screen, which for the first time can be seen in the shots page, but nothing was found of the rest of the game.
+This is the first and merest of glimpses you will see of Obliterator at the moment, which you can download below.

-So what now?… Chris Caress was traced thanks to Lee, and he was been asked the big question about the game’s final existance somewhere.
+Chris Caress was later traced thanks to Lee, and he was been asked the big question about the game’s final existence.
 Chris spent some time checking his old Einstein disks which would have had the code on, but sadly it seems that there were only mere scraps of source code remaining and nothing to really show to the world.
-The only remaining hope now seems to be with Lee Cawley and if he manages to find anything else of the game.
-Bad news overall, but there is still some hope left.
+The only remaining hope now seems to be with Lee Cawley and if he manages to find anything else of the game – its been so many years now that it is seeming more and more unlikely.

 Contributions: Lee Cawley, Chris Caress, Mark Wilson, Martin/Stadium64

-Lee Cawley speaks to GTW about work on Obliterator…
+Lee Cawley speaks to GTW about his graphical work on Obliterator:

 “One of the biggest creations I worked on that never saw the light of day was Obliterator.